CONTENTS

 - Oral potassium binder (sodium zirconium cyclosilicate).

-- More on the management of hyperkalemia here.
+- (More on the management of hyperkalemia here.)

-- It's debated whether calcium is safe in this context, but there is no compelling evidence of benefit here, so calcium is probably best avoided.
+- ⚠️ Calcium is contraindicated for the management of hyperkalemia due to severe digoxin intoxication.
+It's debated whether calcium is safe in this context, but there is no compelling evidence of benefit here, so calcium is probably best avoided.
+A consensus guideline strongly endorsed that IV calcium is unhelpful.
+(39265879)

 To keep this page small and fast, questions & discussion about this post can be found on another page here.